max-kazak/FindLaneLinesP1/README.md

 5. Detect lines using Probabilistic Hough Line Transformation;

-6. Separate detected lines into those belonging to the left lane line and rhose belonging to the right lane line.
-Extrapolate left and right lane lines.
+6. In `draw_lines` function I separate detected lines into those belonging to the left lane line and those belonging to the right lane line.
+Based on these two line groups I extrapolated uninterrupted left and right lane lines.

 ### Shortcomings